 Investing in AI and Computer Vision

-Over the last 12 months, ZeroFOX has invested heavily in Artificial Intelligence, Computer Vision and Machine-Learning tools to accurately identify a broad range of digital threats at scale.
+Over the last 12 months, ZeroFox has invested heavily in Artificial Intelligence, Computer Vision and Machine-Learning tools to accurately identify a broad range of digital threats at scale.
 Consuming the internet is no small feat and cannot be done by human analysis alone.
-Tools like Optical Character Recognition (OCR) to identify harmful text within images, negative sentiment analysis to more accurately understand if posts are threatening, and malicious link detection increase the speed and accuracy at which the ZeroFOX Platform and our analysts are able to identify and take action against top digital threats.
-Today, ZeroFOX expands those capabilities further, going from text analysis, to text in image analysis, to now detecting threatening objects within images.
+Tools like Optical Character Recognition (OCR) to identify harmful text within images, negative sentiment analysis to more accurately understand if posts are threatening, and malicious link detection increase the speed and accuracy at which the ZeroFox Platform and our analysts are able to identify and take action against top digital threats.
+ZeroFox has expanded those capabilities further, going from text analysis, to text in image analysis, to now detecting threatening objects within images.

-ZeroFOX is excited to announce the launch of Object Detection to identify weapons and credit cards within images.
-Continuing our investment in building industry leading AI and computer vision technology, weapon detection is a natural fit to support an important use case for corporate security, violence and physical threats, and location protection.
-Expanding on the ability to detect generic objects like cars or books within images as some vendors do, ZeroFOX is acutely focused on detecting objects which are more relevant to security use cases, beginning with threatening objects – guns and knives.
+ZeroFox Object Detection identifies credit cards and weapons within images.
+Continuing our investment in building industry-leading AI and computer vision technology, weapon detection is a natural fit to support an important use case for corporate security, violence and physical threats, and location protection.
+Expanding on the ability to detect generic objects like cars or books within images as some vendors do, ZeroFox is acutely focused on detecting objects which are more relevant to security use cases, beginning with threatening objects – guns and knives, and credit cards that put consumer financial information at risk.
 To bring these new capabilities into plain view, we’ve included visualizations within the Platform’s Alert View, overlaying the images with bounding boxes and labels to accurately show what was detected alongside any text content, so you can view and determine what is a directed threat vs. a harmless picture of a hunting trip.

 Protecting Executives and Locations